KiritoLoveAsuna/Penetration-Testing/PrivilegeEscalation.md

 ![image](https://github.com/KiritoLoveAsuna/Penetration-Testing/assets/38044499/20c73182-d439-43a4-a3b5-f1fee987821c)

 ###### SUID permissions (anything interesting, to look for in GTFOBins)
+>SUID and SGID allow the current user to execute the file with the rights of the owner (setuid) or the owner's group (setgid)

 find / -perm -u=s -type f 2>/dev/null
 ```
 find with suid perm: